Arrajan

-Arrajan (Argan) was a medieval Persian city located between Fars and Khuzestan, which was settled since Elam period and an important in the Sasanian period until the 11th century.
-It was the capital of a medieval province of the same name, which corresponds to the modern-day Behbahan of Khuzestan Province, Iran.
+Arrajan (Argan) was a medieval Persian city located between Fars and Khuzestan, which was settled since the civilisation of Elam in the second millennium BCE, and was important from the Sasanian Empire until the 11th century as the capital of a province of the same name that corresponds to present-day Behbahan in Khuzestan province, Iran.

-The city was (re)founded by Sasanian king Kavad I and continued to develop in the Islamic period.
-Having a fertile soil and supplies of water and integrated in a major road system, the small province flourished and reached its peak in the 10th century.
+The city was refounded by the Sasanian emperor Kavad I and continued to develop in the Islamic period.
+Having fertile soil and supplies of water and integrated into a major road system, this small province flourished and reached its peak in the 10th century.
 It declined by the 11th century as a result of an earthquake and military conflicts.

 History

 The archaeological site of Arrajan covers an area of about 3.75 km2, with only scattered traces of buildings, walls, a castle, a qanat, a dam, and a bridge across the nearby Marun river.